Loktysh/infiniti-stream/TEST-CASES.md

 **Description:**
 Verify that the login page is properly translated into different languages.

-**Steps:**
+**Acceptance Criteria:**
-1. Open the login page.
+1. The user opens the login page.
+2. The user changes the language to French.
+3. All text on the login page is correctly translated into French.
+4. The user changes the language to Spanish.
+5. All text on the login page is correctly translated into Spanish.
-2. Change the language to French, Spanish, or German.
+6. The user changes the language to German.

-**Expected Result:**
-- All text is correctly translated into the selected language.
+7. All text on the login page is correctly translated into German.

 **Data Set:**
 - N/A